 \subsection{Evaluation}

-The generalization ability of the different algorithms in the classification tasks was using the accuracy of the models.
+The generalization ability of the different algorithms in the classification tasks was assessed using the accuracy of the models.
 For the multi-output regression problems, the root mean square error ($RMSE$) was used for each individual output,

-where $y_{ik}$ and $\hat{y}_{ik}$ are the target true and predicted values respectively for instance $i$ and target $k$.
-Furthermore, to have a unique performance criterion for each model in the multi-output regression tasks, we considered the average coefficient of determination $aR^2$ over $K$ outputs
+where $y_{ik}$ and $\hat{y}_{ik}$ are the target true and predicted values respectively.
+Furthermore, to have a unique performance criterion for each model in the multi-output regression tasks, we considered the average coefficient of determination, $aR^2$ over $K$ outputs

-where $\bar{y}$ is the average of true target value for instance $i$.
-The highest possible value for $aR^2$ is $1.0$.
-Negative values indicate a poor performance, worse than predicting the average of the test real target values for all instances.
-We did not consider the average $RMSE$ over all the targets as it would be an average of values on different units and in consequence difficult to interpret.
+where $\bar{y}$ is the mean of the observed values $y_i$, the highest possible value for $aR^2$ is $1.0$.
+Negative values indicate poor performance, worse than predicting the average of the real target values for all test instances.
+We did not consider the average $RMSE$ over all the targets as it would be an average of values on different units, making it difficult to interpret.

-Finally, in order to compare the performance across datasets and methods, the statistical ranking methodology proposed by Dems\v{a}r~\cite{demvsar2006statistical} was applied.
-This methodology, compute the average rank for each method across the tested datasets.
-The difference in average rank is consider significant using a Nemenyi test.
-The result of this test can be plotted using a Dems\v{a}r~\cite{demvsar2006statistical} as the ones shown Figure~\ref{fig:demsar}.
+Finally, in order to compare the performance across datasets and methods, the statistical ranking methodology proposed by Dems\v{a}r \cite{demvsar2006statistical} was applied.
+This methodology computes the average rank for each method across the tested datasets.
+The difference in average rank is considered significant using an Nemenyi test.
+The result of this test can be plotted using a Dems\v{a}r \cite{demvsar2006statistical} as shown in Figure \ref{fig:demsar}.
 The ranking of the methods in each dataset was done using the average accuracy in the classification tasks.
 For the regression problems, the methods were ranked by target using the $RMSE$ metric.